Mexican Car Brands

 Mexicana de Autobuses S.A. de C.V.
 MASA Logo

-Founded in 1959, the carmaker almost immediately began producing buses – double-decker city and international tourist buses.
-Until 1988, it belonged to the government and was located in Tultitlán.
-The company was then privatized, making it the second-largest bus factory in Mexico.
+Founded in 1959, the automobile plant almost immediately began to produce buses – double-decker city and international tourist buses.
+Until 1988, it belonged to the state and was located in Tultitlan.
+Then, the company was privatized, making it the second-largest bus plant in Mexico.
 In 1998, Volvo bought it, renamed it Volvo Buses de México, and closed it down.

 Vehículos Automotores Mexicanos